Read The Lord’s Prayer together

 Participate in the Haymarket Church online devotional.
 Text “Lent” to 571-487-8557 to sign up to receive it.

-Participate in our churchwide study of “The Way: Walking in the Footsteps of Jesus.”
+Participate in our churchwide study of “The Lord’s Prayer: The Meaning and Power of the Prayer Jesus Taught.”
 Email firstname.lastname@example.org to request your free copy of the book.

 - In a time of war, violence, and anxiety, spend 10 or 15 minutes each day praying for peace.
 If you don’t know what to pray, simply repeat “Lord, bring us your peace.”
 Repeat it slowly.
 Perhaps make it a breath prayer – say “Lord” as you breathe in and “bring us your peace” as you breathe out.